-Over the past several decades, a comprehensive picture of organic carbon and the geochemistry of trace elements in the mixing zone of the river mouths has been completed for many major and "model" rivers around the world (Bianci, 2007; Bianci and Allison, 2009; Gordeev, 2012).
-As a general scheme, several main processes control the concentration patterns of OC, Fe, and TE in the estuaries: coagulation of organic and organo-mineral colloids (Sholkovitz, 1976; Boyle et al., 1977; Sigleo and Helz, 1981; Benoit et al., 1994; Lisitsyn, 1995; Guieu et al., 1996), desorption from river suspended matter or sediments (Dai et al., 1995; Guieu and Martin, 2002), diffusive flux from sediments (Shiller, 1996; Audry et al., 2006, 2007) and biological uptake (Redfield et al., 1963; Shiller and Boyle, 1991).
+Over the past several decades, a comprehensive picture of organic carbon and trace element geochemistry in the mixing zone of the river mouths has been completed for many major and "model" rivers around the world (Bianci, 2007; Bianci and Allison, 2009; Gordeev, 2012).
+Several main processes control the concentration patterns of OC, Fe, and TE in the estuaries: coagulation of organic and organo-mineral colloids (Sholkovitz, 1976; Boyle et al., 1977; Sigleo and Helz, 1981; Benoit et al., 1994; Lisitsyn, 1995; Guieu et al., 1996; Benoit et al., 1994), desorption from river-suspended matter or sediments (Dai et al., 1995; Guieu and Martin, 2002), diffusive flux from sediments (Shiller, 1996; Audry et al., 2006, 2007), and biological uptake (Redfield et al., 1963; Shiller and Boyle, 1991).
 The relative importance of each of these processes defines the degree of river flux transformation in the mixing zone and net elemental input from the land to the ocean.
-In this regard, physicochemical and biological mechanisms operating within the mixing zone of the Arctic Ocean are especially

-5 important given the following: (1) extremely high contributions of dissolved flux relative to the surface and ocean volume compared to the other oceans (Holmes et al., 2012); (2) dominance of dissolved and colloidal flux over the suspended flux for most major and trace elements of the river water (Gordeev et al., 1996; Pokrovsky et al., 2010); (3) high vulnerability of Arctic river and sea ecosystems to both anthropogenic pollution and ongoing climate change.
+In this regard, physicochemical and biological mechanisms operating within the mixing zone of the Arctic Ocean are especially important given the following: (1) extremely high contributions of dissolved flux relative to the surface and ocean volume compared to the other oceans (Holmes et al., 2012); (2) dominance of dissolved and colloidal flux over the suspended flux for most major and trace elements of the river water (Gordeev et al., 1996; Pokrovsky et al., 2010); (3) high vulnerability of Arctic river and sea ecosystems to both anthropogenic pollution and ongoing climate change.

-However, until now, there were only occasional studies concerning the arctic river estuaries, and these studies were normally carried out during summer baseflow periods (MacDonald and Yu, 2006; Gobeil, 2006; Kuzyk et al., 2008 and McClelland et al., 2012 for a review).
-Although this season in the Arctic is very important due to the bio-

-- 15 logical activity in the water column, it does not allow the other major controlling factors of element transformation in the estuary, such as photodestruction of DOM-related colloidal forms of TE, desorption from river suspended matter and redox exchange with the sediments, to be tested.
-The relative importance of the various driving mechanisms fluctuates depending on the season; therefore, systematic studies over the full hydro- - 20 logical year are required.
+The majority of studies of the Arctic estuaries were carried out during summer baseflow periods (MacDonald and Yu, 2006; Gobeil, 2006; Kuzyk et al., 2008, and McClelland et al., 2012, for a review).
+Although this season in the Arctic is very important due to the biological activity in the water column, it does not allow the other major controlling factors of element transformation in the estuary, such as photodestruction of DOM-related colloidal forms of TE, desorption from river-suspended matter and redox exchange with the sediments, to be tested.
+The relative importance of the various driving mechanisms fluctuates depending on the season; therefore, systematic studies over several seasons are required.
 These studies constitute the first objective of the present study, which is aimed at assessing the estuarine profiles of both major and trace elements, including organic carbon, in the largest European Arctic River, the Severnaya Dvina.
-These profiles will be based on several sampling campaigns performed in the Severnaya Dvina's mouth zone during the main hydrological seasons: summer base- - 25 flow (July), beginning of winter and ice formation (November-December) and end of winter baseflow (March).
+These profiles will be based on several sampling campaigns performed in the Severnava Dvina's mouth zone during the main hydrological seasons:

+summer baseflow (July), beginning of winter and ice formation (November-December) and end of winter baseflow (March).